menu

 Occupations and Workforce

-Lost Creek is a blue-collar town, with 48.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Lost Creek is a town of transportation and shipping workers, professionals, and service providers.
-There are especially a lot of people living in Lost Creek who work in healthcare (12.57%), food service (7.85%), and teaching (4.71%).
+Because occupations involving physical labor dominate the local economy, Lost Creek is generally considered to be a blue-collar town.
+44.44% of the Lost Creek workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Lost Creek is a town of professionals, transportation and shipping workers, and service providers.
+There are especially a lot of people living in Lost Creek who work in healthcare (12.70%), maintenance occupations (6.35%), and food service (5.29%).

 Setting & Lifestyle